TejaswiniPatil-coder/first-repository/README.md

 # first-repository
 my first repository
-this is actually the second one im trying
+this is actually the second one in trying